mjflaim13/NHE/rx-scoreboard/README.md

 If you need to target a different report year, append `--year 2023` (for example).
 Use `--outdir` to emit JSON to a different folder.

+## Loading JSON from the browser

+Prefer to manage data without touching the filesystem?
+Open `index.html` and use the **Upload data** button in the header to select the `medicare_drugs_YYYY.json` files (and optional `nhe_retail_rx.json`).
+The app validates the payloads and stashes them in your browser via IndexedDB so the scoreboard lights up automatically on future visits.
+Use **Clear saved data** to forget those files or switch to a different dataset.

 ## Scope & methodology
 - Covers **Medicare Part D (retail prescription)** and **Medicare Part B (physician-administered drugs)** only.
 - "Live" counters are honest extrapolations: the latest full-year totals are pro-rated by the elapsed seconds in the selected calendar year (if the year has already ended, totals stay fixed).